cassandrelepercque/HMMA308_Project/README.md

 # HMMA308: Project
-The goal of this project is to propose probabilistic methods for large dimension.
+The goal of this project is to propose probabilistic methods for large dimension of data.